Skip to main content

 "Books are filled with ideas, and it's ideas that shape our lives."

-There are times when a book captures your imagination, motivates you to act, and fulfills a desire that is hidden deep within your soul.
+Sometimes, a book captures your imagination, motivates you to act, and fulfills a desire hidden deep within your soul.

 Let me introduce you to an author and his most recent novel that I just finished reading.
 But before I do, allow me to set the stage for how unforeseen pivotal moments can unexpectedly touch your life for the better.